-Edit a list of scripts to be run conditionally whenever changelists are submitted or forms are updated.
+Edit a list of scripts to be run conditionally whenever changelists are submitted, forms are updated, or when integrating Perforce with external authentication mechanisms.

 '''

 p4 [g-opts] triggers

 p4 [g-opts] triggers -i

 p4 [g-opts] triggers -o

 '''

 Perforce triggers are user-written scripts that are called by a Perforce server whenever certain operations (such as changelist submission or changes to forms) are performed.
 If the script returns a value of 0, the operation continues; if the script returns any other value, the operation fails.
 Upon failure, the script's standard output (not error output) is used as the text of the failed operation's error message.